asa-masterson/image-search-engine/README.md

   </a>

 <p align="center">
-  All in one image search engine that incorporates images from Google, Bing, Yahoo and DuckDuckGo
+  All in one image search engine that incorporates images from Google, Bing, Yahoo and DuckDuckGo - and lots of filtering tools to help you find the right images you are looking for.
   </p>
 </div>
 <br>